icepeng/javascript-testing-best-practices/readme-ko.md

 <br/>

-### :thumbsdown: Anti-pattern Example: A long test case that tries to assert the existence of error with try-catch
+### :thumbsdown: 안티패턴 예제: A long test case that tries to assert the existence of error with try-catch

 ![](https://img.shields.io/badge/🔧%20Example%20using%20Mocha-blue.svg
  "Examples with Jest")